Skip to Content

 You can also stay on budget by purchasing Disney gift cards ahead of time for both ticket purchases and souvenirs.
 These gift cards can be sold at Target and other retailers, and you can use them to stay on track when it comes to shopping at places like the Emporium or World of Disney.
 We use gift cards when we go down, and it helps us make smarter purchases about what we want and will genuinely use when we return home.

-Read More: Best Ways Keep your Disney Vacation Under Budget
+Read More: Best Ways Keep Your Disney Vacation Under Budget

 Final Thoughts

 I’m not advocating for or against staying on Disney property or off, as I’ve done both.
 And truthfully, they each offer their own advantages.
-Personally, I feel like you get more bang for your buck staying on Disney property, especially since you won’t be paying to park at the resort.
-However, staying off property can save you a lot of money, especially if you don’t want to spend all your time at Disney World.
+Personally, I feel like you get more bang for your buck staying on Disney property, especially considering how much money you spend on Lyfts and Ubers back and forth.

-On our last trip, my husband and I visited Epcot for the day and spent time visiting local beaches, collecting shark teeth, drinking Butterbeer at Universal Studios, and enjoying a casual night at Disney Springs, where admission is free.
-A recent study found that the daily admission price could skyrocket to $250 per person in 2031.
-So, if you’re planning on taking a trip with you and your friend, relative, or significant other, it seems like 2023 is the time to do it!
+On our last trip, my husband and I visited Epcot for the day and spent time visiting local beaches and collecting shark teeth, drinking Butterbeer at Universal Studios, and enjoying a casual night at Disney Springs, where admission is free.

 Eduardo romero